Table of contents

-Cognitive ability correlates with several other variables.
+Cognitive ability correlates with several other variations in general.
 For example, people with higher scores are often more successful in school than less intelligent people and occupy higher occupational positions on average.
 People considered to have above-average intelligence also generally live healthier lives and have a longer life expectancy.

 However, it may also correlate with certain diseases.
 For example, intelligent people are more likely to be nearsighted.
 There is also a correlation with certain hereditary diseases.

 For mental disorders such as schizophrenia, people with both particularly high and low cognitive ability appear to be more at risk, while average people suffer far less frequently.

 Neural studies conducted post mortem and through imaging techniques such as MRI suggest that cognitive ability correlates with brain structure and network connectivity.
 Some of these correlations include overall brain volume, grey matter volume, white matter volume, white matter integrity, cortical thickness, and neural efficiency.
 These factors correlate positively with intelligence (i.e., individuals with a larger overall brain volume have higher intelligence).

 Development is also influenced by socioeconomic status, which tends to determine whether an individual will be given a chance to reach their intellectual potential.
 For instance, genetic research shows that when identical twins are reared apart, they tend to have less similar IQs than identical twins raised in the same environment.

 Various other environmental factors like premature birth, education, pollution, nutrition, drug and alcohol abuse, mental illnesses, and diseases can influence cognitive ability.
 Biological risk factors such as parental drug use, poverty, or poor mental health of the parent, can have an especially significant negative impact on intelligence development.
 Two of the most talked-about factors related to these biological factors are socioeconomic status and nutrition.